-Temporomandibular Joint Disorder or TMJ is a condition that causes pain when there is dysfunction in the temporomandibular joint of the jaw.
+Temporomandibular Joint Disorder or TMD is a condition that causes pain when there is dysfunction in the temporomandibular joint of the jaw.
 This is often associated with teeth grinding, arthritis, or an injury to the jaw.
-Most people who have TMJ also grind their teeth at night, so they are co-occurring disorders.
+Most people who have TMD may also clench and grind their teeth at night, so they are co-occurring disorders.

 Phase I orthodontics may reduce the need for more extensive orthodontic treatment in the future.

-First, you will need to come in for a consultation so we can perform an oral exam and take x-rays to look for signs of TMJ and teeth grinding.
+First, you will need to come in for a consultation so we can perform an oral exam and take x-rays to look for signs of TMD and teeth grinding.

-If we suspect you have TMJ, we will take impressions of your teeth and send them to a dental lab.
+If we suspect you have TMD, we will take impressions of your teeth and send them to a dental lab.

 The dental lab uses the impressions of your teeth to create a custom-fit night guard that you will wear when you sleep.